Sign-in to Account

 How to Deal with Hornets Nests: A Guide to Identification and Control

-Written by Aptive Environmental January 15, 2024
+Written by Aptive Pest Control January 15, 2024

 Hornets, with their striking appearance and sometimes aggressive behavior, can pose a significant threat when their nests are in close proximity to human dwellings.
 They are part of the wasp family, along with yellow jackets.
 Some other types of wasps, like the bald-faced hornet (known for its painful sting) are commonly referred to as hornets, but are actually yellow jackets.
 The only true hornet found in the United States is the European hornet.